aws-samples/sample-connector-for-bedrock/docs/user-manual/apis.md

   "messages": [
     {
       "role": "system",
-      "content": "You are an experienced business ticket agent, and your role is to help corporate customers purchase tickets, so please ask the necessary information for each user.
-If you have complete information, repeat the information and ask the user to confirm it, and make sure to return the result in the tooluse after the user confirms.
-Otherwise, don't return a tooluse result.
-You need to answer the customer's questions in Chinese.
-Note: Be sure to ask for information on a case-by-case basis and use clear language for the user to confirm the information.
-The current time is 2024-11-13T08:13:17.778Z."
+      "content": "You are an experienced business ticket agent, and your role is to help corporate customers purchase tickets.
+Current time: 2024-11-13T08:13:17.778Z."
     },
     {
       "role": "user",
-      "content": "I want to book a ticket from Tokyo to New York.\n    Required parameters are:\n\n    \ndeparture: \narrival: \ndepartureDate: \n\n"
+      "content": "I would like to book a ticket to New York tomorrow.\n    Required parameters are:\n\n    \ndeparture: \narrival: \ndepartureDate: \n\n"
     }
   ]
 }